StriK3FoRC3/Pr0mt_X-Text/README.md

 # Pr0mt_X Text

 Pr0mt_X Text is a lightweight native Windows app for sending text to ChatGPT with reusable prompt presets.
 It began as a grammar helper and now works with any text-based prompt workflow.

 The app does not require an API key.
 It prepares the selected prompt and text, then opens a temporary ChatGPT conversation in the user's default browser.

+DISCLAIMER: This app was built with the help of ChatGPT and Codex.
+If you do not like vibe coded programs, do not use it.
+The app has no known bugs.
+If you find any issues, please report them and I will do my best to fix them.
+You are also welcome to suggest new features.
+I created this app for myself because I have dyslexia and have always struggled with grammar.
+At first, I made a simple Python app that opened the browser and pasted a pre made prompt into a temporary ChatGPT chat.
+Later, I used Codex to recreate the entire app with more features and a better UI.
+I use this app almost every day.

 ## Features